 A large portion of our success is due to our investment in a full-time agronomy department at Lamb Farms, Dennis Carrell, our agronomy manager.
 For each of our properties we farm, our agronomy division provides all of the soil sampling and mapping.
 They compile yield data, application maps, and other functions such as topography mapping.
 They also are good “crop scouts” as well as a great asset in timing the purchase of input supplies to maximize our return for land owners.

 AgRecycle is our 10-acre compost manufacturing site that is permitted with the Indiana Department of Environmental Management (IDEM).
 Area resources are tapped to cost-effectively provide us with nutrient rich organic wastes that we then turn into compost.
 This compost is used to enrich the process of building soil organic matter for our land owners’ properties.
 Through this division, fields under our direction get a minimum of 5 tons per acre each year of this compost we are creating.

 We are blessed that our work and expertise allows us to invest in supporting many humanitarian efforts important to us.
 One of those is our own non-profit AgriStewards.
 Brian Smith is our full-time director, focused on helping communities in third-world countries learn the skills to sustain themselves through “Farming God’s Way”.
 We are excited for the amount of communities we have touched and changed their way of life through this program.

 Our Specialty Crops

-Since the early 60’s, Lamb Farms has been farming specialty crops for land owners and our own farms.
-Specialty crops are often seen as “too risky” but many of them have become quite stable in their output and others have become great additions to our field mixture by because of our years of experience with them.
+Since the early 60’s, Lamb Farms has been farming specialty crops for land owners and our own farm.
+Specialty crops are often seen as “too risky” but many of them have become quite stable in their output.
+Others have become great additions to our field mixture because of our years of experience with them.
 Although they sometimes create a slightly lower yield per acre, their premium price far out weighs the lower quantity.